 What is the function of the bladder?

-The urinary bladder (referred to as ‘the bladder’) is the organ that collects and stores urine produced by the kidneys.
+The urinary bladder (referred to as ‘the bladder’) is the organ that collects and stores urine produced by the kidneys (Fig. 1.1).
 It is a hollow stretchy bag made of muscle tissue that sits on the pelvic floor muscles.
-The bladder expands as urine from the kidneys collects before being passed out of the body through the urethra.
+The bladder expands as urine from the kidneys collects before being passed out of the body through the urethra (Fig. 1.2).

-Fig 1: The lower urinary tract in men (a) and in women (b).
+Fig. 1.1: The lower urinary tract in women and in men.

 What is bladder cancer?

-Bladder cancer is the growth of abnormal tissue (tumour) in the urinary bladder (referred to as ‘the bladder’).
+Bladder cancer is the growth of abnormal tissue (tumour) in the bladder.
 There are several stages of bladder cancer.
-Your treatment and experience depend on the specific characteristics of the tumour and the expertise of your medical team.
+Your treatment and experience will depend on the specific characteristics of the tumour (referred to as “staging” the tumour) and the expertise of your medical team.

 The sections in this series provide general information about bladder cancer, diagnosis, and various treatment options.
 Discuss with your doctor what is best in your individual situation.